 Gentilo was arrested and charged with making a terroristic threat.

 "The sergeant told me that he was already looking for him, that he had done the same thing a day before my incident so that's what made me think this guy has been doing this," Sims said.

 Gentilo's bond was set at $5,000, which he paid and got out of jail.
 But apparently, the arrest wasn't enough to keep him out of trouble.

 "The stress, the trauma, the pain I feel, the anxiety.
 I just want to get back to normal," said Rachel Longoria.

 Longoria said Gentilo threatened her with a pipe while they were in I-45 traffic Wednesday.
-When she pulled into a nearby Walmart parking lot.
-That's when she says he rammed into her car and smashed her back windshield with a pipe.
+When she pulled into a Walmart parking lot, she says he rammed into her car and smashed her back windshield with a pipe.
 Her grandson was sleeping in the backseat the whole time.

 "To anybody who experiences that, don't comply," Longoria said.
 "I was asked about owning a gun and I said I didn't own one because I've had kids for 26 years and I might have to rethink that."